PedroZaffalon/Gerador-de-grafo-PBQP/readme.md

 - Compile c/c++ codes on directory and generates .ll files with mem2reg option

 ##### Flags
-- `--dir/ -d` - Path to root directory for .ll files search.
+- `--dir/ -d` - Path to root directory for C/C++ files search.
 - `--output/ -o` - Path to output directory.
-- `--subdirectorys/ -s` - Iterate all subdirectories and search for .ll files.
+- `--subdirectorys/ -s` - Iterate all subdirectories and search for C/C++ files.
 - `--keepfolders/ -k` - Keep folders structure in output directory if `--subdirectorys` is True.
 - `--clean/ -c` - Remove temporary .ll files.
 - `--name/ -n'` - Name for output files.
 Files name will be:  "name_0", "name_2", "name_3", ... "name_\[number_of_files\]".
 Default is original files names.